New parents have a lot of questions:

-Whether you’re breastfeeding or using baby formula, you’ll need all these tools:
+Whether you’re breastfeeding or using goat milk baby formula, you’ll need all these tools:

-- Baby Bottle: A diaper bag wouldn’t be complete without a baby bottle.
+- Baby Bottle: A diaper bag wouldn’t be complete without a baby bottle (even better, an ORGANIC baby bottle).
 Depending on how long you’ll be out of the house, you should prepare at least 2 bottles with pre-made milk inside.
 They’re good enough for 2 FEEDINGS.
 But it wouldn’t hurt to carry extras with you, 2 empty bottles and 1 water bottle, just in case.

-- Spare Bottle Nipples: Also known as your pacifiers and teethers.
+- Spare Bottle Nipples: Also known as your organic infant pacifiers and teethers.

 - Bibs and Burp Cloth: Feeding your little one can be messy.
 Formula-based or pumped breast milk can stain and dirty your clothes.
 Bibs and burp cloths will be handy!

 - Breast Pads: Prevent leaks when breastfeeding your baby.
 You can easily slip them inside the diaper bag or under your bra to absorb all leaks.